Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: The model

 The self-energy

 includes the contribution of the cool-bath as a time dependent background

-expressed through Struve $\mathbf{H}_1$ and Bessel $J_1$ functions \cite{Abramowitz1964Handbook}; see supplementary material.
+expressed through Struve $\mathbf{H}_1$ and Bessel $J_1$ functions \cite{Abramowitz1964Handbook}; see Appendix \ref{app:KB}.
 Here we introduce the ratio $p=M/N$ and limit ourselves to the large reservoir case $p \gg 1$.
-We also impose $\xi = J$ for brevity.
+Below we assume $\xi = J$ for brevity.

+The initial state of the system is settled by the thermal state of the bare SYK model (\ref{SYK}) in absence of coupling to the reservoir.
 At the moment of quench the SYK subsystem (\ref{SYK}) begins to deviate from the initial thermal state until it finally thermalizes at late times.
-Characterising thermalization dynamics requires notion of the retarded, advanced, and Keldysh Green's functions
+Characterizing thermalization dynamics requires notion of the retarded, advanced, and Keldysh Green's functions